-Each year the Arkansas Sheriffs’ Youth Ranches recognizes a person who has made outstanding contributions to create better opportunities for Arkansas’s youth.
-This individual personifies in word and deed the ideals of the Ranch, and hundreds of Arkansans gather to pay tribute to their dedication at the Arkansas Children’s Award Dinner.
+Each year the Arkansas Sheriffs’ Youth Ranches recognizes an individual or group who has made outstanding contributions to create better opportunities for Arkansas’s youth.
+These Arkansans personify in word and deed the ideals of the Ranch, and hundreds gather each year to pay tribute to their dedication at the Arkansas Children’s Award Dinner.

 2011 Steve Landers

 Steve Landers, who built Landers Chrysler Dodge Jeep into the highest selling Chrysler dealership nationwide, is the president of RLJ-McLary-Landers Automotive and an investor in operations in Brazil and China.
 Steve has supported the American Cancer Society, Arkansas Children’s Hospital, Juvenile Diabetes Research Foundation, Arkansas Education Association and numerous other organizations.